Kids in School

-Being bullied leads to post-traumatic stress disorder (PTSD).
-This is recognized by counselors, and they can help you deal with it.
-It is something that happens to many people that have been in alarming situations such as floods, earthquakes and wars.
-And when you think about it, being frequently bullied is frightening too.
+Being bullied leads to something called post-traumatic stress disorder (PTSD).
+This is recognized by counsellors, and they can help you deal with it.
+It is something that happens to many people who have been in alarming situations such as floods, earthquakes and wars.
+Being frequently bullied is frightening too.

 How to live your life regardless of bullies

 Having even one or two friends will help you feel less alone.